Luther Blissett: Lower leagues

-International career
+International and coaching career

-Although born in Jamaica, Blissett was eligible to play for England having moved to the country at a young age.
+Although born in Jamaica, Blissett chose to for England, having been eligible to play as he moved to the country at a young age.
 After making four appearances for England under-21s, Blissett became one of the first black footballers to play for the senior team.
-He scored a hat-trick on his full international debut – a 9–0 win over Luxembourg, in doing so becoming the first black player ever to score for England.
-He never scored in any other international, however, despite playing for England a further 13 times.
+Aged 24 years 254 days, he made his debut at Wembley Stadium in a 1–2 friendly loss to West Germany on 13 October 1982.
+Blissett scored a hat-trick on his full international debut, which was a 9–0 win over Luxembourg, in doing so becoming the first black player ever to score for England.
+He never scored in any other international despite playing for England a further 13 times.
+In 1984, he made an appearance for England B. His last match was at 26 years 122 days on 2 June 1984, a friendly at Wembley Stadium between England and the Soviet Union, which ended 0–2.
+Between October 1983 and October 1984, he was the black English player with most appearances.

-Coaching career

-He rejoined Watford as a coach in February 1996, coming in with returning manager Graham Taylor.
+Coming in with returning manager Graham Taylor, Blissett rejoined Watford as head coach in February 1996.
 He left the club in June 2001, following the appointment of Gianluca Vialli as manager.
 Vialli wanted to appoint his own backroom staff, and Blissett was among those deemed surplus to requirements.
 Taylor was publicly critical of the decision not to retain long-serving members of staff such as Blissett and Kenny Jackett.

-In May 2002, he moved to York City to carry out a coaching role.
+In May 2002, Blissett moved to York City to carry out a coaching role.
 He later left that post and on 15 February 2006 was appointed manager of Southern League team Chesham United, which he even made two appearances for as a substitute.
-However, in April 2007, it was announced that Blissett would leave Chesham at the end of the season to concentrate on his involvement with the Windrush Motorsport project, which aimed to enter the Le Mans 24-hour race.
+In April 2007, it was announced that Blissett would leave Chesham at the end of the season to concentrate on his involvement with the Windrush Motorsport project, which aimed to enter the 24 Hours of Le Mans.
 On 27 March 2010, it was confirmed that Blissett had signed to Hemel Hempstead Town as a coach.
 In the summer of 2016, Blissett was appointed Director of Football at Burnham, briefly serving as caretaker after the departures of both Dave Tuttle and Gifton Noel-Williams.

+Legacy